-5. BORROWING STRATEGY 2016/17
+5. BORROWING STRATEGY 2017/18

-- 5.1 Long-term fixed interest rates are at risk of being slightly higher over the medium term, and short term rates are expected to rise this year, though not by a great deal. - 5.2 The Treasurer, under delegated powers, will take the most appropriate form of borrowing depending on the prevailing interest rates at the time, taking into account the risks shown in the forecast above.
-It is likely that shorter term fixed rates may provide lower cost opportunities in the short/medium term.
-However, as detailed above (paragraph 4.1) Arlingclose have advised that any new borrowing should be for longer than 5 years due to the maturity structure of the current portfolio.
-The cost of new borrowing at a higher rate has been factored in to the budget for 2016/17. - 5.3 The PWLB has structured its lending arrangements such that debt restructuring is difficult however with the likelihood of long term rates increasing any possible debt restructuring is likely to focus on switching from longer term fixed rates to cheaper shorter term debt, although the Treasurer and treasury consultants will monitor prevailing rates for any opportunities during the year. - 5.4 The option of postponing borrowing and running down investment balances will also be considered.
-This would reduce counterparty risk and hedge against the expected fall in investments returns.
-It should be appreciated that the Authority will have to borrow in the future to fund the capital programme.
+- 5.1 The Treasurer, under delegated powers, will take the most appropriate form of borrowing depending on the prevailing interest rates at the time, taking into account any risks.
+Shorter term fixed rates may provide lower cost opportunities in the short/medium term.
+The cost of new borrowing at a slightly higher rate has been factored in to the budget for 2017/18. - 5.2 The PWLB has structured its lending arrangements such that debt restructuring is difficult however with the likelihood of long term rates increasing any possible debt restructuring is likely to focus on switching from longer term fixed rates to cheaper shorter term debt, although the Treasurer and treasury consultants will monitor prevailing rates for any opportunities during the year. - 5.3 The option of postponing borrowing and running down investment balances is currently being utilised.
+This reduces counterparty risk and hedges against the expected fall in investments returns.